chvandorp/scdynsys/notebooks/README.md

 * `SequentialApproachClusCD4.ipynb`: Clustering notebook for the SA with the CD4 data.
 * `SequentialApproachFitCD4.ipynb`: Fitting notebook for the SA with the CD4 data.
 * `IntegratedApproachCD4.ipynb`: Fit the VAE model to CD4 sc-flow and cell count timeseries.
+* `InfluxExperiment.ipynb`: Analyze data from a transfer experiment with congenic mice, create an SI figure showing the results and a experimental diagram.

 ### Figures